LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 The type definition above would operate identically if it instead omitted the manual getter and setter methods and made its "firstName" data member public.

+Setters can be defined to accept more than one parameter.
+When called, the additional parameters are given in the method call's parentheses, just as with a regular method.
+When defining such a setter method, the first parameter is always the new value for the assignent.
+All additional parameters follow.
+(For an example, see `security_registry->userComment=`.)

 Within a manual getter or setter, it is vital to refer to the data member using the single-quoted name syntax.
 Otherwise, an infinite recursion situation may arise as the getter/setter continually re-calls itself.